 Technical Gear Guides' Pick

-ICE HAMMER: A second technical ice climbing tool of 50 - 55 cm will be needed.
+ICE HAMMER: A second technical ice climbing tool of 50 - 55 cm will be needed on steep terrain.

 ICE TOOL TETHER: An elastic tether or "umbilical cord."

 CLIMBING HARNESS: We recommend a comfortable, adjustable alpine climbing harness.
 Removable, drop seat or adjustable leg loops are convenient for managing your clothing layers over the course of the climb and facilitate going to the bathroom.

 1 TRIPLE-ACTION LOCKING CARABINER(S): Used for clipping into the climbing rope.